Learn about your rights and how to access the benefits and services you’re entitled to.

 Tags: Other Useful Resources

 Winter can be rough in WNY, and with cold weather comes potential damages due to frozen pipes, furnace issues, and more!
-This document explains a tenant’s rights when they have are in need of cold weather-related repairs, as well as provides a list of phone numbers for local agency resources.
+Learn more about your rights, what to do if you need repairs, and find resources for further assistance.

 Tags: Housing Conditions